Liki Tapuach studied film and video editing at Camera Obscura in Tel Aviv and the School of Visual Arts in New York.

 In 2013 Nitsan filmed her first documentary film “It Takes Balls”, the story of an actor who likes to portray women.
 The film was shown in several festivals in the U.S.

-She since completed two more documentary films: “Writers Matter”, about a non profit organization working with inner city school children in Philadelphia, and “8000 Paperclips and One Skype Call” about an artist working with refugee children in Uganda.
+She since completed two more documentary films: “Writers Matter”, about a non profit organization working with inner city school children in Philadelphia, and “8000 Paperclips” about an artist working with refugee children in Uganda.

 Nitsan’s work has been shown in the following venues: